On pro-isomorphic zeta functions of $D^*$-groups of even Hirsch length: Machinery for computing -adic integrals over algebraic groups

-Here we recall the machinery developed by Igusa \cite{Ig89}, du Sautoy and Lubotzky \cite{dSLu96} and the first author \cite{Be11} for utilizing a $p$-adic Bruhat decomposition in order to compute integrals over reductive groups.
-The most recent reference \cite{Be11} is useful for practical purposes, where the notation (and some further choices) are well-suited to the current paper.
+We recall the machinery developed by Igusa~\cite{Ig89}, du Sautoy and Lubotzky~\cite{dSLu96} and the first author~\cite{Be11} for utilising a $p$-adic Bruhat decomposition in order to compute integrals over reductive groups; the reference \cite{Be11} is useful for practical purposes, where the notation (and some further choices) are well-suited to the current paper.
+We apply this theory in Sections~\ref{section:x^2} and~\ref{section:x^3}.